2011 A3 New Car Test Drive

 We like the A3 for its combination of open-road dynamism, long-haul friendliness, and around-town usefulness.
 The A3 is an example of the sensibilities in design and use of materials that characteristic of Audi.

-Two powertrains are available.
-The A3 2.0 TFSI is powered by a turbocharged 2.0-liter four-cylinder engine, rated at 200 horsepower and 207 pound-feet of torque, which drives either the front wheels, or has all-wheel-drive with the quattro version.
-With front-wheel drive it is available with either a six-speed manual transmission or a six-speed automatic S tronic dual-clutch transmission (DSG) with electro-hydraulic control; in quattro form it is available only with the S tronic.
-With the manual transmission this engine is EPA-rated at 21 mpg City, 30 mpg Highway.
+Two engines are available.
+The Audi A3 2.0 TFSI is powered by a turbocharged 2.0-liter four-cylinder engine, rated at 200 horsepower and 207 pound-feet of torque, which drives either the front wheels, or has all-wheel-drive with the quattro version.
+With front-wheel drive the A3 is available with either a 6-speed manual transmission or a 6-speed automatic S tronic dual-clutch transmission with electro-hydraulic control.
+The all-wheel-drive Audi A3 quattro comes only with the S tronic automatic.
+With the manual transmission, the gas-powered A3 2.0 TFSI is EPA-rated at 21 mpg City, 30 mpg Highway.

-Other changes for 2010 include the S line exterior being made standard, a Titanium Sport Package added as an option (it includes titanium-optic wheels, black grille, sport suspension and seats, and leather/alcantara upholstery), bi-xenon headlights standard on the Premium Plus model, the navigation now includes traffic data, and wood interior trim is available as an option.
-The Audi Magnetic Ride and the 3.2-liter V6 engine have been discontinued.
-We found the A3 models offer superb balance and excellent throttle response that make for a convincing sports-car experience when the road is right.
+We found the A3 models offer good balance and excellent throttle response that make for a convincing sports-sedan experience when the road is right.
 Inside, the A3 is roomy and versatile, blending pleasing materials with logical controls and highly legible readouts.

 - Fastest-depreciating cars in the United States

 - 2018 Chevy Corvette ZR1 convertible spied

 - Alfa Romeo

 - Land Rover